 The AERO standards – Communication, Cultures, Connections, Community – sum up perfectly the purpose of learning a new language.
 The principal reason for most learners is, of course, to be to able to communicate with speakers of another language.
 However, languages do not exist in isolation from the culture of the speakers, and learners become familiar with the different cultures.
 The language classroom can of course become a bubble of either French or Spanish culture, but in order to take the learning process to another level, it is essential to step outside those confines and visit a place where the language is used.

-Over the past few years, the French teacher has organized two trips to Quebec and two to Paris which have enriched the language-learning experience for the participants.
+Over the past few years, the French teacher has organized trips to Quebec and Paris which have enriched the language-learning experience for the participants.
 They have been exposed to the history of the French-speaking world, the food, architecture, lifestyles, as well as of course experiencing an environment where people really use this language to get through their everyday lives.
 The students are set tasks they have to complete, for example, stop a local and ask directions, guide the group to the day's destination, order food in a restaurant, interview a young French speaker, and participate in the scavenger hunt.

 Students who have participated in the French trips have had the opportunity to use the language in practical, everyday situations, and experience the satisfaction of being understood and receiving a response, they have been able to interact with young people their own age and learn about teenage culture.
 The experience of being surrounded by a language on all sides is priceless.